 Industry shifts focus

-At last week’s Council of Supply Chain Management Professionals conference, almost every session confirmed a shift from Just-in-Time to Just-in-Case supply chains.
+At the recent Council of Supply Chain Management Professionals 2021 conference, almost every session confirmed a shift from Just-in-Time to Just-in-Case supply chains.
 We believe it is evident that we must completely refactor global supply chains to react to the modern-day chokeholds of commerce: Supply chain leaders need visibility beyond their first tiers of suppliers, consumers demand product traceability, our society wants to track end-to-end carbon emissions, and lastly, our economies should take further steps to lessen income inequalities along the value chains that produce the products we desire.